Modern workplace

-How to share your screen in Microsoft Teams – A complete guide
+How to Share your Screen on Microsoft Teams – Updated for 2024

 The combination of video calling and screen sharing comes as close to replicating in-person collaboration as you’re likely to get today.
 By learning how to share your screen on Microsoft Teams, for example, you can visually communicate anything on your screen to someone.
 In this guide, we’ll cover how to share a screen in Teams.